lpclinton/Hwk/README.md

-Contains Rmarkdwon, codefile showing code and expected output, output.csv, and input text files.
+Contains Rmarkdwon, codefile showing code and expected output for generation of female names.

 Read 'hwk5CodeBook.txt' in 'hmk5' folder for detailed information.